tom6174/tom6174.github.io/_posts/github/2022-08-05-Heroku-Plotly-Dash.md

 post-image:  ../assets/images/heroku.png
 date: 2022-08-05 16:40:00
 description: By default, Dash apps run on localhost and run with app.run_server().
 However, there is an easy way to deploy your Dash app to a cloud environment.
 Dash uses Flask as its web framework and can be deployed anywhere Flask can be deployed.
 Options include Digital Ocean, PythonAnywhere, GCP, AWS, Azure, and more.
-category: github
-tags: GitHub Heroku Dash Plotly
+tags: github heroku dash plotly
 permalink: "/blog/:title"
 ---